Linear classifier, least-squares cost function, and outliers: The effect of outliers on the decision boundary

-In this section, we show approximately using geometrical techniques, how the outlier problem manifest in \emph{least squares} linear classifiers using binary classification.
-For ease of visualization, we depict the problem in two dimensions, see Fig.~\ref{Fig:OutlierGeneral}, but this does not deduct from our conclusion generally; The same conclusion holds true in higher dimensional input space (as we never use any feature peculiar to the dimensionality of the input space, except as an aid for visualization).
-In addition, we believe that our exposition and the proposed solution applies to multiple classification, as supported by our numerical result on a multiple classification problem.
+In this section, we show how the outlier problem manifest in least squares linear classifiers, where we assume that the input training data is ideal and normally distributed.
+For ease of visualization, we illustrate the problem in two dimensions as in Fig.~\ref{Fig:OutlierGeneral}, but this does not deduct from our conclusion generally; The same conclusion holds true in higher dimensions (as we never use any feature peculiar to the dimensionality of the input space, except as an aid for visualization).